Shelnutt2/crunch/README.md

 then the default value is not used, but the column will return null for existing data.
 This is a limitation that will be addressed in the future.

+For column data type changes, if the underlying type is similar, int16->int32 or float64 -> float32, the change can be made online.
+There is no protection against decreased percision or overflow.
+Changing from a int64 to a int16 is allowed, but could result in data loss if any values are larger than an int16.
+This is how mariadb normally works, so we've allowed it with online alters.

 ## Architecture